Quantum-Coder826/MindstormRobot/docs/brick.md

 This method will read all keys on the brick, this does not count for push-buttons connected to imput port.
 It only handles inpot form the 6 face keys.

 #### `getKey(lego_brick)`
 When this method is calld it will wait until a key on the brick is pressed or relesed.
 It will return two values a integer wicht contains the keycode and a bolian wich is True when a key was pressed and False when a key is realesed.
 The extra data class `keys` can be used to identify keypresses.

+> **_note_**
+When using key input with ev3dev install on the brick it is recomended to disable brickman to prefent unwanted inputs.

 The keycodes are:
 |Button|Keycode (int)|
 |---|---|